 Our Remuneration Policy provides that our Board may determine compensation paid to non-executive directors.
 Other than as noted below, our Board has determined that the compensation paid to our non-executive directors will not increase in amount from that paid during the last fiscal year.
-Our Board-approved non-executive director compensation for their services on our Board is as follows:
+The increases in compensation were based on information and recommendations provided by Willis Towers Watson, the compensation consultant to the Board.
+Our Board-approved non-executive director compensation for their services on our Board as follows:

-- Each non-executive director received an annual retainer of \$40,000. - · The chair of the board receives an annual retainer totaling \$75,000 (i.e., an annual retainer of \$40,000 and an additional \$35,000 as the chair of the Board). - · Each non-executive director who serves as member of a committee of our Board receives additional compensation as follows: - · Audit Committee: members receive an annual retainer of \$7,500; the chair receives an annual retainer of \$15,000. - · Compensation Committee: members receive an annual retainer of \$5,000; the chair receives an annual retainer of \$10,000. - · Nominating and Corporate Governance Committee: members receive an annual retainer of \$5,000; the chair receives an annual retainer of \$10,000. - · Research & Development Committee: members receive an annual retainer of \$5,000; the chair receives an annual retainer of \$10,000. - · Each non-executive director receives an annual equity grant consisting of one-half options and one-half RSUs with a one-year vesting period for each
+- · Each non-executive director received an annual retainer of \$40,000. - The chair of the board receives an annual retainer totaling \$75,000 (i.e., an annual retainer of \$40,000 and an additional \$35,000 as the chair of the Board).

+- · Each non-executive director who serves as member of a committee of our Board receives additional compensation as follows: - Audit Committee: the annual retainer for members was increased from \$7,500 to \$10,000; the annual retainer for the chair was increased from \$15,000 to \$20,000. - · Compensation Committee: the annual retainer for members was increased from \$5,000 to \$7,500; the annual retainer for the chair was increased from \$10,000 to \$15,000. - Nominating and Corporate Governance Committee: members receive an annual retainer of \$5,000; the chair receives an annual retainer of \$10,000. - · Research & Development Committee: the annual retainer for members was increased from \$10,000 to \$15,000; the annual retainer for the chair was increased from \$5,000 to \$7,500. - · Each non-executive director receives an annual equity grant consisting of one-half options and one-half RSUs with a one-year vesting period for each

 The size of the annual equity grant is determined by reference to our peer group companies.
 In reviewing Board of Director compensation, the Compensation Committee's independent consultant provides an analysis of cash and equity compensation practices and levels within the same compensation peer group used for the named executive officers.
-To remain in line with the practice of peer companies, for 2020 it was determined that Directors would receive an equity award of a fixed number of shares provided that the value of the shares remained within a reasonable range.
+To remain in line with the practice of peer companies, for 2021 it was determined that Directors would receive an equity award of a fixed number of shares provided that the value of the shares remained within a reasonable range.
 As a result, the value of the uniQure award will be consistent with our peers who predominantly use fixed share awards.
 Because such awards can vary in value from year-to-year, the Board will assess the grants to ensure they remain within a reasonable range.